ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_with_semantic_segmentation.md

 ### 0. Setup Simulation Environment

 To navigate using semantic segmentation, we first need to set up a simulation environment with a robot equipped with a camera sensor.
 For this tutorial, we will use the Baylands outdoor world in Gazebo with a TurtleBot 4 robot.
-Everything is already set up in the [nav2_semantic_segmentation_demo](https://github.com/ros-navigation/navigation2_tutorials/tree/master/nav2_semantic_segmentation_demo) directory, so clone the repo and build it if you haven’t already:
+Everything is already set up in the [nav2_semantic_segmentation_demo](https://github.com/ros-navigation/navigation2_tutorials/tree/master/nav2_semantic_segmentation_demo) directory, so clone the repo and build it if you haven't already:

 ```bash
 # On your workspace source folder